airbus-seclab/bincat/doc/tutorial.md

    taint](manual.md#override-taint) of the manual), and set it to `0xFF`.
    Re-run the analysis.
-3. Advance to the next instruction at address `0x93F`, and observe that this memory range is indeed tainted: both the ascii and hexadecimal representations of this string are displayed as green text
+3. Advance to the next instruction at address `0x93F`, and observe that this memory range is indeed tainted: both the ASCII and hexadecimal representations of this string are displayed as green text
 4. In the **IDA View-A** view, notice that some instructions are displayed against a green background, since they manipulate tainted data